Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 number of revealed gates, and increasing the duplication of the circuit.
 There is also the aforementioned fudge factor that can be introduced by having Alice choose where each encrypted gate should go after Bob has already provided commitments, and finally the procedure can be repeated as many times as necessary with a fresh set of encrypted gates to increase certainty.
-Unlike the graph- coloring algorithm (where the uncertainty in a single run was large -- if Bob has a couple of wrong edges there's relatively less chance he'll get caught); here in a single run it is Bob who has a massive disadvantage, since he must tamper with _exactly_ the right gates, and there's very little chance that his tampered gates will fall in the right place based on Alice's chosen ordering.
+Unlike the graph coloring algorithm (where the uncertainty in a single run was large -- if Bob has a couple of wrong edges there's relatively small chance he'll get caught); here in a single run it is Bob who has a massive disadvantage, since he must tamper with _exactly_ the right gates, and there's very little chance that his tampered gates will fall in the right place based on Alice's chosen ordering.
 Additionally, tampering with the gates in the first place is hard, since you need to avoid having